 Overview: Laws of physics must be enforced to avoid contradicting claim about X and Y. How does that help?
 It doesn't but it shows the who designed the designer problem applies not just to designers.
 And God is also a preferable solution because...

-The laws of physics are caused by something
+Are the laws of physics "natural", or are they caused by something?

-First reason: Suppose one day we discover a new underground cave.
-On exploring, we discover hundreds of objects flying through the air inside the cave.
-We do not know what they are made out of.
-We do not know anything about them except their size, and that they all move in straight lines except for when they bounce on the cave's wall.
-After a few days of measuring their speed and weight, we discover that they all have exactly the same speed and mass as each other, to as many decimal places as you can measure.
+Suppose one day you and a companion discover a new underground cave.
+On exploring, you discover hundreds of objects flying through the air inside the cave.
+You do not know what they are made out of.
+You do not know anything about them except their size, and that they all move in straight lines except for when they bounce on the cave's wall.
+After a few days of measuring their speed and weight, you and your companion discover that they all have exactly the same speed and mass as each other, to as many decimal places as you can measure.
 What would you think of this behaviour?
 There are only two explanations.
-The first would be that each object was travelling at its own randomly chosen speed, and that all those speeds happened, by chance, to be the same.
-The second, more likely explanation is that someone or something was forcing them to do this.
+The first explanation is that each object is travelling at its own randomly chosen speed, and that all those speeds happen, by chance, to be the same.
+The second explanation is that someone or something is forcing them to do this.

-I ask you which of those explanations you would choose.
-But this experiment has, in fact, already been done.
+I asked you which explanation you would choose in a thought-experiment.
+But this experiment has, in fact, already been done in reality.
 We have actually grown up, all of us, in a kind of cave where objects really do fly around and all have exactly the same speed and mass as each other - we call them photons.
-Unless you can point to some significant difference between photons and the fictional objects flying around in the cave, there is no reason your conclusion about the photons should be different from your conclusion about the objects in the cave: That there is some mechanism is forcing photons to obey rules too.
+Unless you can point to some significant difference between photons and the fictional objects flying around in the cave, there is no reason your conclusion about the photons should be different from your conclusion about the objects in the cave.

-Second reason: If the laws of physics did not need anything to enforce them, it would contradict our claim above.
+Suppose the laws of physics did not need anything to enforce them.
+That would contradict our claim above.
 We would have a situation where Y contained X, yet was less complicated than X. In every other apparent counter-example to our claim, it turns out there is "something enforcing the rules" which actually makes Y more complicated than X. It is special pleading to say that our universe is different, just because we happen to be inside it (for that is the only difference between our universe and a simulation such as Conway's game of life).

 The problem

-By now you will have spotted the obvious problem.
+By now many will have spotted the obvious problem.

 I also have a suggestion.
 I cannot prove this, but it is a suggestion.
 We do not know what something would look like if it were not controlled by any laws, since everything that we know about has been controlled by a law.
 I argue here that such a thing must exist: